-The Banker Stephenson .- The last London papers give an account of the sale of the personal property of Stephenson, from which it appears that his Carriages and Herses alone, brought at Auction, 776 guineas!
+The Bunker Stephenson .- The last London papers give an account of the sale of the personal property of Stephenson, from which it appears that his Carriages and Horses alone, brought at Auction, 776 guineas!

-Shocking !- Thomas Rose, a Constable Dinwiddie County, was shot dead on the 20th inst. by a certain Capt.
+in Diawiddie County, was shot dead on the 20th inst. by a certain Capt.
 Wm.
-Frazier of the same county, because he reised to give up a Watch which he had
+Frazier of the same county, because he refused to give up a Watch which he had who know him now will know him no more for have been sold for several years.